Food Allergies

 FOOD ALLERGIES IN SCHOOL

-The goal of the following food allergy guidelines is to assist an identified allergic student in avoiding exposure to allergens.
+The goal of the following our food allergy guidelines is to assist an identified allergic student in avoiding exposure to allergens.
 It is recognized, however, that the school district cannot guarantee the elimination of allergens from the school environment.
+Please review the document for additional information on keeping students with food allergies and glycogen storage disease safe in school.

 Educate your child in the self-management of their food allergy including: